 What happened in the past may not be your fault but it is your choice to continue being upset by it or not.

 Sometimes people make mistakes and we take them back.
 And sometimes we realize that they truly are toxic and unhealthy to be around so we choose to keep them out of our lives.
 But letting them move on without our anger gives them the chance to finally be free of their ability to control us.
 And when they no longer have control over us (because we are not angry with them any longer), they can choose to heal, grow, and learn from their dastardly deed… or not.

 Either way, we want to grow.
 You want to grow and not be held back by some anger or resentment toward what is really just a part of yourself.

 Forgive that part of you and you’ll clear a path for peace and happiness to enter into your life once again.

-Original episode that dives further into forgiveness is here.
+I created an episode that dives further into forgiveness here.